Floating Mosquito Repellent Candles

 Follow Life-n-Reflection on Pinterest for More - Use this Pin button!

-I think you’ll agree that these floating mosquito repellent candles made with fresh lemon slices, sprigs of rosemary, DIY citronella candles, and the perfect blend of insect repelling essential oils are both gorgeous and effective.
+I think you’ll agree that these floating mosquito repellent candles made with fresh lemon slices, rosemary sprigs, DIY citronella candles, and the perfect blend of insect-repelling essential oils are both gorgeous and effective.

 From their simplicity to make, all-natural ingredients, and just plain prettiness, these floating candles are the just thing you need when the summer season returns and mosquitoes strike again!